 What happens if the judge denies my Sexual Assault Protective Order?

-If the judge denies your SAPO, the temporary order that you were given will be dismissed.
+If the judge denies your Sexual Assault Protective Order, the temporary order you were given will be dismissed.

 Will the respondent be arrested for rape if I get a sexual assault protective order?

-The protective order is a civil lawsuit and criminal charges are separate, criminal court actions.
-Each case has different requirements and one does not affect the other, except that if a record is made in the protective order hearing, the criminal court can introduceyour previous sworn testimony into evidence.
+The protective order is a civil lawsuit, and criminal charges are separate criminal court actions.
+Each case has different requirements, and one does not affect the other.
+But if a record is made in the protective order hearing, the criminal court can introduce your previous sworn testimony into evidence.

 Also note, it is OK to say you don’t remember something if you really don’t remember it.
 Attorneys in court may ask you for many details that you cannot remember.
 It is better to say you don’t remember than to try and guess.

-This article tells you how you can apply for a sexual assault protective order.
-This article was written by Advocates for Victims of Crime at the T...
+This article explains how to apply for a sexual assault protective order.